qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 in which coordinate reference systems (CRS) QGIS Server will offer to render maps.
 It is recommended that you restrict the offered CRS as this reduces the size of the WMS GetCapabilities response.
-Use the |signPlus| button below to select those CRSs from the Coordinate Reference System Selector, or click :guilabel:`Used` to add the CRSs used in the QGIS project to the list.
+Use the |symbologyAdd| button below to select those CRSs from the Coordinate Reference System Selector, or click :guilabel:`Used` to add the CRSs used in the QGIS project to the list.